sdiehl/kaleidoscope/tutorial.md

   forexit <- addBlock "for.exit"
 ```

-Next we create the allocate the iteration variable and generate the
-code for the constant initial value and step.
+Next we allocate the iteration variable and generate the code for the constant initial value and step.

 ```haskell
   i <- alloca double